 - Reliable and knowledgeable 24/7 live chat support.

 If streaming is your top priority, PrivateVPN has perhaps the strongest offering on the market.
 After all, the company bills its software as being purpose-built to unblock the international content catalogues of sites like Netflix, Hulu, BBC iPlayer, and so many more.
 In our testing, we indeed found connections to be reliable, speedy, and dead-simple to establish.

 Of course, PrivateVPN is good for much more than just entertainment.
 Heavy-duty 256-bit encryption locks down each data packet leaving your device in a nearly invulnerable layer of cryptography–perfect for keeping hackers, ISPs and even the UK government out of your business when browsing online.
 A solid no-logging policy further guarantees that you’ll never leave any tracks behind to trace your identity, essentially rendering your internet usage completely invisible.

-PrivateVPN’s server network spans 57 countries, so you’ll never have trouble getting a useful IP address for accessing the free and open internet.
+PrivateVPN’s server network spans over 150 servers in 60+ countries, so you’ll never have trouble getting a useful IP address for accessing the free and open internet.
 Dedicated software is available on all major platforms.

 Why you need a VPN in Scotland